microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/multi_distributions/connected_cluster/_index.md

 ## Close Proxy Connection

-In your terminal, press *CTRL+C* to close the proxy session.
+In your terminal, use the _CTRL+C_ key combination to close the proxy session.

   ![Screenshot showing closing Proxy to the connected cluster](./05.png)